New to Astronomy

 2. Try binoculars.
 With your planetarium program you can now use binoculars or a wide field telescope to get a closer look at objects like the moon, nebulae and star clusters.
 Get out to a dark sky location.
 You will be amazed at how many stars are above and how awesome open clusters and the Milky Way appear in your binoculars.
 Most people have binoculars or can borrow them.
 The advantage is, they are readily available.
 The disadvantage is you are limited to low power.

 3. Get a very good wide field refractor: Having learned the night sky and many constellations, you are now ready to get your first telescope. planets or the rings of Saturn.
-The advantage of a good wide field telescope over binoculars is, you can select different eyepieces to boost the power and see much more! able to barely make out the moons of Jupiter with a good pair of binoculars but you will never see surface features on the planets or the rings of Saturn.
+The advantage of a good wide field telescope over binoculars is, you can select different eyepieces to boost the power and see much more!
+You'll barely make out the moons of Jupiter with a good pair of binoculars but you will never see surface features on the planets or the rings of Saturn.

 Remember: a telescope that is used most often is the best telescope.
 This is a portable scope that is easy to set up and easy to use but only if it has: